JRC1995/Machine-Translation-Transformers/README.md

 ```

 If word = "am" and context = ["I","alright"],
-then, here I will reconstrcut the data as:
+then, from this data I will create the following samples:

 input = "am"
 output = "I"